-- 325 of the 'B' samples were determined using the Kennard-Stone-algorithm, those of the 'A' samples with k-means clustering algorithm.
-Fig. 7 allows an assessment of the data collected by those two sampling designs and shows no clear resemblance between the violin plots of 'A', 'B', all samples, and the archive violin plot.
-But the Mann- Whitney U test did not show a significant difference between the archive data and the sample sets used in this study.
-'A' samples as well as 'B' samples seem to represent the LTFE SOC data in an adequate way.
-As already - 330 mentioned above, the difference in the distribution of SOC values of 'A' and 'B' samples might have led to a different predictive capability in certain SOC value ranges.
-If this difference is the reason for the better performance of the 'B' models cannot be stated with certainty.
+Comparing the mean RMSEMV, the models built on samples 'B' resulted in better model performance than those built on samples 'A' with the exception of Dataset100.
+The Mann-Whitney U test did not show a significant difference.
+'A' samples, as well as 'B' samples, seem to represent the archive data in an adequate way.
+Nevertheless, the difference in the distribution of SOC values of 'A' and 'B' samples may have led to the observed different predictive capability in certain SOC value ranges.
+However, whether this difference is the reason for the better performance of the 'B' models cannot be stated with certainty.

-Comparing Dataset111 with Dataset000 shows how the inclusion of all input data uncertainties affects the model results.
-It can be seen that a model without error propagation (Dataset000) reaches a mean RMSEMV of 0.12 % SOC

-- and mean $R^2$ 0.86 using the pre-processing method which delivered the best results.
-A model with error propagation (Dataset111) on the other hand reaches a mean RMSEMV of 0.16 % SOC and $R^2$ 0.77.
-This is further illustrated in Fig. 9 and could be expected, as Dataset000 contains no input data uncertainties, the RMSEMV values therefore only correspond to the model building process.
-Overall the best model performance which does not consider error propagation corresponds to a mean RMSEMV of 0.12 % SOC (R=0.86).
-This model performance is - 340 impaired by $\Delta RMSE{MV} = 0.04\%$ SOC while considering input data uncertainties ( $\Delta R^2=0.09$ ), and by $\Delta RMSE{MV}$ = 0.12 ( $\Delta R^2=0.17$ ) considering an inappropriate pre-processing.
-The effect of the sampling design amounts to a $\Delta RMSE{MV}$ of 0.02% SOC ( $\Delta R^2=0.05$ ).
+Comparing the results of Dataset111 with those of Dataset000, shows how the inclusion of all input data uncertainties impaired model performance.
+It can be seen that a model without error propagation (Dataset000) achieved a mean RMSEMV of 0.12% SOC and a mean $R^2$ of 0.86 using the pre-processing method which delivered the best results.
+A model with error propagation (Dataset111), on the other hand, reached a mean RMSEMV of 0.16% SOC and an $R^2$ of 0.77.
+This is further illustrated in Fig. 9 and could be expected, as Dataset000 contained no input data uncertainties.
+The RMSEMV values, therefore, only correspond to the model building process.
+Overall, the best model performance which did not consider error propagation corresponded to a mean RMSEMV of 0.12 % SOC ( $R^2$ =0.86).
+This model performance was impaired by $\Delta RMSE{MV} = 0.04\%$ SOC while considering input data uncertainties ( $\Delta R^2$ =0.09), and by $\Delta RMSE{MV} = 0.12$ ( $\Delta R^2$ =0.17) considering an inappropriate pre-processing.
+The effect of the sampling design amounted to a $\Delta RMSE{MV}$ of 0.02% SOC ( $\Delta R^2$ =0.05).
+Overall, the additional accounting of neighbouring sample locations during fold division not only for model validation CV but also for model tuning CV might still improve the performance of all models.
+This is currently not implemented in the applied R package caret.
+We will, therefore, opt for other implementations in future studies.